cisnlp/semi-markov-crf/README.md

 3. **A merge of one or more tokens occured. e.g Don'tgo**

    In this case MarMot outputs only 1 label for all three seperate tokens.
-   In this case we output the golden label for each of the individual gold token, only if that token has a gold label as the single predicted label, otherwise we output a randomly wrong label for that token
+   In this case we output the golden label for each of the individual gold token, only if that token has its gold label equal to the single predicted label.
+Otherwise we output a randomly wrong label for that token

    e.g **Don'tgo** GOLD -> [(Do) VERB ,(n't) ADV, (go)VERB]
-       predicted -> [ADV],
+       predicted -> [ADV]
        constructed output-> [WRONG_LABEL, ADV, WRONG_LABEL]